Sums, Differences and Dilates: A construction for

-Now, we are ready to describe the hypercube + interval construction.
-To this end, let
+Our construction, the {\em Hypercube + Interval construction}, is very simple.
+Let

-So, $H_n$ denotes the set of all natural numbers with a base $4$ representation being of length at most $n$ and containing only $0$s and $1$s, making up the hypercube portion of our construction.
-Of course, $I_k$ is simply an interval of integers.
-We begin by giving the sizes of various sumsets related to $H_n$ and $I_k$.
+In other words, $H_n$ denotes the set of all natural numbers whose base $4$ representation has length at most $n$ and contains only $0$s and $1$s (the hypercube), and $I_k$ is just an interval.
+We begin by giving bounds on the sizes of various sumsets and dilates related to $H_n$ and $I_k$.